- Help & Support - takes you to the Knowledge Hub where you can view product documentation, videos, technical blogs, product news, and give feedback.

 You can show or hide it at any time by toggling the arrow at the top right of the panel.

 Feature Layers - this includes your saved Projects and all its layers: KML layers, pinned locations, oblique photos, shapes.

 Data layers - includes Boundaries and AI Layers (if you have an AI subscription).

-The Feature Layer provides more information about an element or function.
+The Inspector Panel provides more information about an element or function.

 A Feature Layer element

 For example, select a location you've pinned and you see location details.

 Switch to Google Street View